0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 The Yew HTML macro even understands HTML tags and attributes, and will give you syntax errors within Rust's normal compiler errors because they ARE normal rust compiler errors.

 This means that whatever editor you are using, or just cargo build, you will get these html errors as normal for free.
+You don't have to configure IDE sub-languages or whatever.

 There's no mapping of source files to built files and the loss of context you get with preprocessors.

 As I've said before, it's Rust all the way down.

-You build a Yew app, like react, with a tree of components:
+You build a Yew app, like react, with a tree of components, where state flows from trunk to leaf:

 ---